 The following are the drawbacks of a bank overdraft facility:

 Higher Interest Rates

-The risk of Reduction in Limit
+Risk of Reduction in Limit

 Risk of Seizing

-Debtor’s Collection becomes Lethargic
+Debtor’s Collection Becomes Lethargic